Search

 What’s a bank loan?

-If you stop paying on the loan, the bank can seek to seize those assets to satisfy the unpaid balance of your bank loan.
-Since a bank loan is a form of recourse financing, you are allowing the bank the legal right to go after your house, your savings account, or other personal assets if you stop paying on the bank loan.
+If you stop paying the bank, it can seek to seize those assets to satisfy your unpaid balance.
+Because a bank loan is a form of recourse financing, you are allowing the bank the legal right to go after your house, your savings account, or other personal assets if you stop paying on the bank loan.

 Difference between bank and pre-settlement loans